Nucleon axial-vector and pseudoscalar form factors, and PCAC relations: Theoretical framework

-where we have introduced the abbreviation $\tilde{G}$, the first sum is over the different quantum numbers of the involved diquark channels and the second sum is over the four different terms that appear in Eq.~\eqref{sg1}.
-With diquark wave functions $\Lambda^{J^P}$, the individual contributions are given by
+Here, the identification of terms is straightforward: the first sum is over the separate diquark contributions; the second sum expresses that over the Fourier amplitudes of the four terms on the right-hand-side in Eq.\,\eqref{sg1}; and Eq.\,\eqref{NewOneTwo} serves as a formal expedient for subsequent use.
+In Eq.\,\eqref{NewOne}, writing diquark wave functions as $\Lambda^{J^P}$: